-UAV acquisition campaign
+Unmanned aerial vehicle acquisition campaign

-In parallel, an aerial photogrammetric acquisition was developed from UAV DJI Phantom 4 Pro, with a flight plan focused on the point of interest of the architectural complex.
-The UAV photogrammetric campaign has been organized with a flight plan mission set from the central top of the complex at a level of 50 m from the ground in the mode “point of interest”.
-Within this procedure, a photogrammetric campaign has been conducted through the aerial camera with a conical acquisition around the monumental complex, descending to a height of 10 meters above ground and developing 329 shots in 10 minutes of flight.
-The guaranteed camera angle and the adjustable inclination of the gimbal have allowed a total coverage of the top surfaces, with a quality of photographic data suitable for the clear photogrammetric reconstruction of the edges of the components (21 MPixel).
-In addition, specific flight plans for the tower blocks and the central vault were planned with greater photographic detail thanks to the close distance of shooting.
-The GPS coordinates defined by the UAV for each shot have better addressed the alignment algorithms, set in “High” precision, simplifying the alignment of the photogrammetric Structure from Motion reconstruction.
-Considering the overall SfM point cloud, an error of 0.004 pixel is provided from the camera alignment.
+At the same time, the aerial photogrammetric acquisition was developed using an unmanned aerial vehicle (UAV, DJI Phantom 4 Pro), with the flight plan focused on the points of interest of the architectural complex.
+In fact, the flight plan mission was set from the top centre of the complex at a level of 50 m from the ground in the mode ‘point of interest’.
+Here, a photogrammetric campaign was conducted using the aerial camera with a conical acquisition surrounding the monumental complex, descending to a height of 10 m above ground and developing 329 shots in 10 min of flight.
+The guaranteed camera angle and the adjustable inclination of the gimbal allowed for total coverage of the top surfaces, with a quality of photographic data suitable for the clear photogrammetric reconstruction of the edges of the components (21 MPixel).
+In addition, specific flight plans for the tower blocks and the central vault were planned with greater photographic detail, largely due to the close distance of shooting.
+The GPS coordinates defined by the UAV for each shot better addressed the alignment algorithms, set to ‘high’ precision, simplifying the alignment of the photogrammetric structure from motion (SfM) reconstruction.
+In terms of the overall SfM point cloud, there was an error of 0.004 pixels due to the camera alignment.

-Post processing data and products
+Post-processing data and products

-The GPS information in source data from the acquisition campaign has provided a preliminary overlapping between TLS and UAV resulting point clouds, both on vertical and horizontal built surfaces, in order to optimize their referencing in an integrated sparse database of morpho-metric characters.
+The GPS information in the source data obtained via the acquisition campaign provided a preliminary overlapping between the TLS- and UAV-acquired point clouds, both in terms of vertical and horizontal built surfaces, which was used to optimise the referencing in an integrated sparse database of morphometric characters.

-To optimize the GPS data, the alignment procedure between TLS and UAV data has been set on the reference of the TLS point cloud, defining 6 markers from key morphological features that have been reported on the UAV point cloud.
-The resulting values of alignment, characterizing the final integrated database, are presented in Table 2.
-The higher errors of reference correspond to the markers with less camera projection in the photogrammetric alignment.
+To optimise the GPS data, the alignment procedure for the TLS and UAV data was set with reference to the TLS point cloud, defining six markers from key morphological features that were recorded on the UAV point cloud.
+The resulting values of alignment characterising the final integrated database are presented in Table 2.
+The higher errors of reference corresponded to the markers with less camera projection in terms of photogrammetric alignment.